ArthurSonzogni/chromiumos-platform2/diagnostics/docs/event_supportability.md

 [Chromebox](https://chromeos.google.com/partner/dlm/docs/latest-requirements/chromebox.html#spkr-gen-0004-v01),
 [Chromebase](https://chromeos.google.com/partner/dlm/docs/latest-requirements/chromebase.html#spkr-gen-0007-v01)

-### AudioJack
+### Audio Jack

-It's supported only when `has-audio-jack` is explicitly configured as "true".
+Supported only when `has-audio-jack` is explicitly configured as "true".

 You can run the following commands on your DUT:
 1. `cros_config /hardware-properties has-audio-jack` This is helpful to